ICOM’s Programmatic Level Educational Objectives

 Preclinical Curriculum (Years 1 & 2)

-A comprehensive curriculum is designed to introduce students to osteopathic manipulative medicine (OMM) and provide opportunities to learn the skills required for the successful practice of osteopathic medicine and promote a healthy professional life of lifelong learning.
-Throughout the first and second years, students are provided the opportunity to learn communication skills and osteopathic terminology necessary for history-taking and conducting an osteopathic physical examination.
-State-of-the-art patient simulators and standardized patients will enhance students’ familiarity with clinical scenarios and development of clinical skills.
+A comprehensive curriculum is designed to introduce student doctors to osteopathic principles and practice (OPP) and provide opportunities to learn the skills required for the successful practice of osteopathic medicine and promote a healthy professional approach to lifelong learning.
+Throughout the first and second years, student doctors will be provided the opportunity to learn communication skills and osteopathic terminology necessary for history-taking and conducting an osteopathic physical examination.
+State-of-the-art patient simulators and standardized patients will enhance student doctors’ familiarity with clinical scenarios and development of clinical skills.